Andrea-Mancion/R-Type/README.md

 ```
 If you want some help about the games

+# Command

+Use the keyboard key (Up, Left, Right, Down) to move your ship, and use Space to shoot bullets

 ## Game
 In this game, you play as a ship lost in the space and you meet some...
 Things.
 Your goal is to survive as long as you can against some waves of monsters and bosses